-The Statewide Independent Living Council, Designated State Entity, and the Centers for Independent Living will collaborate with other disability organizations throughout North Dakota.
+3.2 The SILC will create a social media content calendar to educate the community on disability related events to keep us active after it is decided that ND SILC will have a social media presence.
+10/1/2024 9/30/2027 GOAL III 1 The Statewide Independent Living Council, Designated St for Independent Living will collaborate with other disabilit North Dakota.
+North Dakota.
 Objectives to be achieved Time frame start date Time frame end date The SILC and CILs will collaborate to identify and address system barriers to full community participation in urban and rural areas of North Dakota.
-10/01/2020 09/30/2023 2.
-Coordinate with other North Dakota entities to maximize and avoid duplication of services provided by CILs.
-10/01/2020 09/30/2023 3.
-The SILC, SRC, CILs, DSE, and other North Dakota disability- related organizations will maintain open communication on an ongoing basis.
-10/01/2020 09/30/2023 Indicators to be achieved Time frame start date Time frame end date 1.1 The SILC and CILs will conduct a triannual consumer needs assessment regarding the effectiveness of IL services and barriers to community participation in ND.
-10/01/2020 09/30/2023 1.2 The SILC will educate disability related organizations about the correct referral process to CILs throughout ND, so ND citizens do not have a delay in services within the next three years.
-10/01/2020 09/30/2023 1.3 SILC members will participate with the CILs during an annual community forum to assess consumer needs and barriers in ND.
-10/01/2020 09/30/2023 2.1 During the legislative sessions, the SILC, CILs, and the DSE will track bills that pertain to IL services.
-10/01/2020 09/30/2023 2.2 The SILC will better understand how collaboration and maximizing of fiscal and staff resources is enhanced through inviting disability related organizations to present their organizations services at six quarterly meetings in the next three years.
-10/01/2020 09/30/2023 3.1 The SILC will designate members to attend meetings for at least four (4) other disability organizations to represent the SILC and independent living services in ND and report 10/01/2020 09/30/2023 quarterly on what those organizations are doing for the next three years.
+10/01/2024 09/30/2027 Coordinate with other North Dakota entities to maximize and avoid duplication of services provided by CILs.
+10/01/2024 09/30/2027 The SILC, SRC, CILs, DSE, and other North Dakota disability- related organizations will maintain open communication on an ongoing basis.
+10/01/2024 09/30/2027 Indicators to be achieved Time frame start date Time frame end date 1.1 The SILC and CILs will conduct a triannual consumer needs assessment regarding the effectiveness of IL services and barriers to community participation in ND.
+10/01/2024 09/30/2027 1.2 SILC members will participate with the CILs during an annual community forum to assess consumer needs and barriers in ND.
+10/01/2024 09/30/2027 2.1 The SILC will coordinate with North Dakota disability entities and providers to promote the core services of Centers for Independent Living and to encourage additional resources for our core services rather than the funding of possible duplicate services.
+10/01/2024 09/30/2027 2.2 The SILC will better understand how collaboration and maximizing of fiscal and staff resources is enhanced through inviting disability related organizations to present their organizations services at six quarterly meetings in the next three years.
+10/01/2024 09/30/2027 3.1 The SILC will designate members to attend meetings for at least four (4) other disability organizations to represent the SILC and independent living services in ND and report quarterly on what those organizations are doing for the 10/01/2024 09/30/2027 GOAL IV 1 1 next three years.
+GOAL IV The Statewide Independent Living Council recruits and r disability, consumer-controlled membership to ensure th Living Council functions optimal he Statewide Ir